DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Network Enumeration with Nmap.md

 ### Question:
 ![](./attachments/Pasted%20image%2020221107111839.png)

 *Hint: The information that gives us such an indication is Time-To-Live (TTL).
-There exist a lot of different overviews with different protocols giving us an overview of which systems work specific TTL values.*
+There exist a lot of different overviews with different protocols, giving us an overview of which systems work specific TTL values.*

-Different opearting systems have different TTL's hardcoded intor their protocol, a list of TTL's can be found [here](https://ostechnix.com/identify-operating-system-ttl-ping/).
+Different operating systems have different TTL's hardcoded into their protocol, a list of TTL's can be found [here](https://ostechnix.com/identify-operating-system-ttl-ping/).
 In this case the TTL is 128 and our target is therefore likely a Windows machine.

 **Answer:** `Windows`